mdn/content/files/en-us/learn/server-side/django/deployment/index.md

 - Application server that passes "dynamic" requests between your Django website and the webserver.
 - Databases on which your website is dependent.

-> **Note:** Depending on how your production is configured you might also have a reverse proxy, load balancer, etc.
+> **Note:** Depending on how your production environment is configured you might also have a reverse proxy, load balancer, and so on.

 The server computer could be located on your premises and connected to the internet by a fast link, but it is far more common to use a computer that is hosted "in the cloud".
 What this actually means is that your code is run on some remote computer (or possibly a "virtual" computer) in your hosting company's data center(s).
-The remote server will usually offer some guaranteed level of computing resources (e.g. CPU, RAM, storage memory, etc.) and internet connectivity for a certain price.
+The remote server will usually offer some guaranteed level of computing resources (CPU, RAM, storage memory, etc.) and internet connectivity for a certain price.

 This sort of remotely accessible computing/networking hardware is referred to as _Infrastructure as a Service (IaaS)_.
 Many IaaS vendors provide options to preinstall a particular operating system, onto which you must install the other components of your production environment.
 Other vendors allow you to select more fully-featured environments, perhaps including a complete Django and web-server setup.

 > **Note:** Pre-built environments can make setting up your website very easy because they reduce the configuration, but the available options may limit you to an unfamiliar server (or other components) and may be based on an older version of the OS.
 Often it is better to install components yourself, so that you get the ones that you want, and when you need to upgrade parts of the system, you have some idea of where to start!

 Other hosting providers support Django as part of a _Platform as a Service_ (PaaS) offering.
-In this sort of hosting you don't need to worry about most of your production environment (web server, application server, load balancers) as the host platform takes care of those for you (along with most of what you need to do in order to scale your application).
+In this sort of hosting you don't need to worry about most of your production environment (web server, application server, load balancers) as the host platform takes care of those for you — along with most of what you need to do in order to scale your application.
 That makes deployment quite easy, because you just need to concentrate on your web application and not all the other server infrastructure.

 Some developers will choose the increased flexibility provided by IaaS over PaaS, while others will appreciate the reduced maintenance overhead and easier scaling of PaaS.
 When you're getting started, setting up your website on a PaaS system is much easier, and so that is what we'll do in this tutorial.